CommonsBuild/grain-reward-builder/README.md

 - `GH_API_TOKEN` = GitHub token with commit permissions to the repo.
 - `REPO` = The repo you want to commit to.
 - `BRANCH` = The branch you want to commit to.
+- `REPO_AND_BRANCH` = The repo and branch of your sourcecred instance.
+In this case it's https://raw.githubusercontent.com/1Hive/pollen/gh-pages/

 ### Run the script!